ThihaZaw-MM/EventManager/README.md

 		3.5 Underscore.js
 	4. Mobile applications will come later
 ## Features
-	Please input and discuss some ideas for the whole system features.
+	Please input and discuss some ideas for the whole system features.We will create a website for every discussion later.
 ## Contribution
 We appreciate any and all efforts to help improve the system.
 The repository is structured as follows:
   + event-api (Core api codes for Event Management System)